Learn what you can expect once you send us your application.

 How we assess your application

-- filled out your application forms correctly and signed them,
+- filled out your application correctly

-- paid your processing fee, and
+- paid your processing fee

-- included all documents.
+- included all documents

 If you applied through Express Entry